xorgxx/NeoxNotifyBundle/README.md

     template: ~
         include: Partial\include\fdgdgdf
         emails: Partial\emails\
-    save_notify: true # by default true mean all notification send will be save in Db messenger
+    save_notify: true # by default true mean all notification send will be save in Db messenger. it will give error in Db data. it will also in monolog as log ERROR.
 ```

 it's away possible to custom path twig template to render !